 If the child's body is out of control and he or she is unable to respond to redirection, discussion, or consequences the teacher may choose to have the child sit quietly in a calm part of the classroom to regain self- control.
 When the child is able to return to work calmly, he or she may do so, with permission from the teacher.
 This "time out" should never last more than a few minutes for a Pre-School child.
+In some cases, a child may be removed from the classroom and brought to the office where administration will assist the child in calming down and resetting.
+If a child is struggling in the classroom, and the teachers and administration are unable to remove the child, the other children in the classroom may leave for a walk, or another activity and members of administration will assist in de-escalating the child in class.
 If the child is unable to respond to the redirection and the "time out" they may be asked to leave school for the day.
 The safety of our teachers and the other students in the classroom is a top priority of the school.